ZarmeenLakhani/ZarmeenLakhani/README.md

 ### Salaam!
 This is Zarmeen Lakhani
-a 21 years old emerging data geek from Pakistan
+a 22 years old business graduate interested in exploring roles in analytics, project management and consulting roles.
+I strive in a challenging environment.

 Thanks for dropping by.